News & insights

 • Established reputation for hosting successful events

-• Intimate settings perfect for networking and formal dinner
+• Intimate settings perfect for networking and formal dinners

-The persistence of venues like Old Billingsgate and various livery halls demonstrates that despite technological advances, there's still strong demand for venues with heritage and character.
+The persistence of venues like Old Billingsgate and various livery halls demonstrates that despite technological advances, there's still strong demand for venues with heritage and character, the exact territory Kevin McCloud has spent two decades exploring on Grand Designs.

 Regional Powerhouses Challenge London's Dominance